Benin: ‘How I Escaped Attempted Coup,’ Dele Momodu Recounts

 Military attempts coup in Benin Republic, targeting President Patrice Talon.

-Benin president, Patrice Talon, says coup bid thwarted and vows retribution.
+Benin president, Patrice Talon, says coup bid has been thwarted while vowing retribution for plotters.
 Photo credit: @AfricaFactsZone

 Source: Twitter